 Preserving State on Configuration Changes

-To remind you, when something about device’s configuration changes (e.g. user rotates the device), the system will destroy and then re-create all Activities and Fragments.
-This means that all the objects referenced from those Activities and Fragments exclusively will be “lost”.
+When something about device’s configuration changes (e.g. user rotates the device), the system will destroy and then re-create all Activities and Fragments in your Android application.
+This means that all the objects referenced from those components exclusively will be “lost”.
 For example: computed state, data fetched from the network, user input, etc. Obviously, starting from scratch every time a config change occurs isn’t a very good idea, right?
 Enter ViewModel!

 Schematically, you can visualize the difference between ViewModel and any other “controller” implementation in this manner:

-First and foremost, pretty much all standard Android Views can retain their state automatically.
-The only precondition to that is to assign unique IDs to these views in XML.
-If you create your custom Views, you can achieve the same behavior by implementing onSaveInstanceState
+First and foremost, many Android Views can retain their state automatically.
+If you create your custom Views, you can achieve the same behavior by overriding onSaveInstanceState

 and onRestoreInstanceState

 methods.
-In fact, you’ll probably want to rely on this mechanism even if you do use ViewModel (e.g. it would be extremely dirty to store input fields state in ViewModel).
+In fact, you’ll probably want to rely on this mechanism even if you do use ViewModel (e.g. it can be messy to store transitory user input inside ViewModel).
 So, no benefit for ViewModel in the context of UI state.

-So, in absolute majority of cases, when it comes to preserving network data over config changes, ViewModel is a preliminary optimization.
-And, like all preliminary optimizations, it can get worse.
-See, the most puzzling argument in favor of ViewModel is “I want to keep network request alive if config change happens right when it’s executing”.
-It leaves me speechless because it’s like starting with a rare use case that probably doesn’t need optimization to begin with, and then narrowing it down to something which is much rarer still.
-My answer is: just re-fetch the damn data!
+So, in most cases, when it comes to preserving network data over config changes, ViewModel is a preliminary optimization.
+And there is another, truly weird argument in favor of this preliminary optimization: “I want to keep network request alive if config change happens right when the request is executing”.
+This is like starting with a rare use case that probably doesn’t need optimization to begin with, and then narrowing it down to something even less likely.
+My default answer for these situations is: just re-fetch the damn data!

-Said all that, there are few valid use cases when you’d legitimately want to optimize your code.
-In addition, some application might have a computed state that needs to be preserved as well.
-Surely, now you’d need ViewModel, right?
-Nope.
+Said all that, there are few valid use cases when you’d legitimately want to preserve data across config changes.
+But, turns out, ViewModel is not the only solution for this task either.
+After all, we handled this use case long before Google introduced ViewModel component.
 From keeping the data globally (in Application scope), to using a Service, to retaining data through onSaveInstanceState

 method (Google deprecated both approaches to leave no competition for ViewModel, but they still work).

-Lastly, let’s discuss real performance optimizations of config changes.
-The truth is that the most aggressive optimization strategy in this context renders ViewModel completely obsolete.
+Lastly, the most aggressive strategy for optimization of configuration changes renders ViewModel completely obsolete.
 I’m referring to the manual handling of config changes using android:configChanges

 All in all, the bottom line is that you probably don’t need to optimize your config changes, but, even if you do, you probably don’t need ViewModel.